Taiki Naito

 Taiki Naito (内藤 大樹, Naito Taiki) is a Japanese kickboxer, currently signed with ONE Championship.
 He is the former Shoot boxing Super Bantamweight champion.
-He is currently ranked #3 in the ONE Flyweight Kickboxing rankings.

 Kickboxing career

 SHOOTBOXING

 Naito made his professional debut against Hikaru Kawano in July 2011.
 He won the fight by unanimous decision.
 Naito won 13 of his next 15 fights, before being scheduled to fight a rematch with one of the two men who had defeated him, Kazuyuki Fushimi, for the SHOOT BOXING Japan Super Bantamweight title.
 He defeated Fushimi by knockout in the fourth round.

 Naito won his next three fights, before taking part in the BLADE FC 55 kg tournament, held during BLADE FC 2.
 In the quarterfinal, he knocked Masahide Kudo out with a right hook in the first round.
 In the semifinals, he defeated Yuta Murakoshi by unanimous decision.
 In the tournament final, he faced the pound for pound great Tenshin Nasukawa.
 Nasukawa won the fight by TKO in the first round, managing to knock Naito down three times in the first round.

 He then won his next two shootboxing fights against Yukinori Ogasawara and Takanobu Sano, before losing a muay thai rules bout against Eisaku Ogasawara.
 He defended his Shootboxing title with a third round knockout of Seiki Ueyama.

 He won two more shootboxing bouts, before unsuccessfully challenging for the Shootboxing Featherweight title held at the time by Kazuki Fukada, losing by majority decision at SHOOT BOXING 2017 act.3.
 In his next fight, he defended his super bantamweight title, winning the rematch with Seiki Ueyama by unanimous decision.